 - tiredness (fatigue)

-Common complications include dental decay, skin rashes and an increased risk of developing thrush infections in the mouth.
+- increased risk of developing thrush infections in the mouth

 It can be difficult to diagnose Sjögren’s syndrome as there are many conditions that have similar symptoms.

 Dry mouth and eyes can also be the side effects of medications for other problems, such as depression and high blood pressure.

 Diagnosing may involve a number of tests including:

 - blood tests – may be used to check the levels of particular immune system cells in your blood, and to check for any problems with your kidneys or liver